Marscoin-Users-Creations/Marscoin-Pool/README.md

-# Java-Pool
+# Marscoin Pool

-This repository is the Official github repository of the Java Pool create by AyzeLYC for the Marscoin.
+This repository is the Official github repository of the Marscoin Pool create by AyzeLYC for the Marscoin.